retospect/microweldr/README.md

 ## Layed Back Mode (EXPERIMENTAL - NOT WORKING YET)

-**WARNING: Layed back mode is currently under development and does not work properly.
+**⚠️ WARNING: Layed back mode is currently under development and does not work properly.
 Use standard upright mode for reliable operation.**

 The SVG welder was designed to support "layed back printer operation" - when your printer is chillin' on its back with the door pointing up for easy access to microfluidic devices.
 However, this mode is currently experiencing technical issues.